jModeler/eval_nonlinear_model_r2/README.md

 Replication of the paper: "An evaluation of R<sup>2</sup>  as an inadequate measure for nonlinear models in pharmacological and biochemical research: a Monte Carlo approach"

+Spiess, A.-N., & Neumeyer, N. (2010).
+An evaluation of R<sup>2</sup> as an inadequate measure for nonlinear models in pharmacological and biochemical research: A Monte Carlo approach.
+BMC Pharmacology, 10, 6. https://doi.org/10.1186/1471-2210-10-6

 ## Features

 * Simulate data using customizable nonlinear models.